Monadical-SAS/ML-take-home/README.md

 Some observations:

-- You are free to choose the tool for training: Tensorflow, Pytorch, Keras, Transformers.
+- For the training we used HuggingFace Transformers but you are free to select the tool you want to work with: Tensorflow, Pytorch, Keras, Transformers.
 However, we recommend you to use this model `google/vit-base-patch16-224-in21k`, in order to start from a pre-trained network and to be able to do transfer-learning.
 - For training you can make use of google collaboratory which allows you to make use of a gpu machine in case you don't have one.
 In that case, we recommend you to upload the notebook as well as to structure well its content so you can copy and paste it into the train.py file.
 The idea is that the training can be done through this script for further training.
 - You can add additional files to the REST API to complete your implementation,especially if you use a tool other than transformers.
 You will probably need to adapt it to the server